Perronix00/mkdocs-carlbot/docs/Inicio sesión/welcome-messages.md

-# Welcome and leave messages
+# Bienvenido a pajas locas 🤑🤙

 !!! info
     Use the dashboard!
 It allows for easier setup and embeds